decentraland/documentation/content/creator/scenes/optimizing/performance-optimization.md

 - When possible, share textures across 3d models.
 A good practice is to use a single texture as an atlas map, shared across all models in the scene.
 It's better to have 1 large shared texture of 1024x1024 pixels instead of several small ones.

 {{< hint warning >}}
-**📔 Note**   Avoid using the same image file for both the albedo texture and the normal map or the emissive map of a material.
+**📔 Note**:  Avoid using the same image file for both the albedo texture and the normal map or the emissive map of a material.
 Use separate files, even if identical.
 Assigning a same image file to different types of texture properties may introduce unwanted visual artifacts when compressed to asset bundles.
 {{< /hint >}}

 - _.glb_ is a compressed format, it will always weigh less than a _.gltf_.
 On the other hand, with _.gltf_ it's easy to share texture images by exporting textures as a separate file.
 You can have the best of both worlds by using the [following pipeline](https://github.com/AnalyticalGraphicsInc/gltf-pipeline), that allows you to have _.glb_ models with external texture files.